Film submission guidelines.

 Bummer.
 Ok, so if you have already have music edited into your film which you have not obtained permission for there are a number, well two, options available.

-1. You can choose not to enter the film into the What If, Why Not?
+1. You can choose not to enter the film into the Why Not?
 Festival.
 We can still host your film online should you wish.

 2. You can re-edit the music track using creative commons music or royalty free music.